 Good question.
 So long as you collected that data inline with GDPR, then you do not need to take any further action.
 If, however, you came by that data either indirectly or without gaining specific permission from the user, then their consent is no-longer valid.
 Even if you believe you did obtain consent, could you prove it if asked to do so?

 Indeed you do.
 Your web site has until 25th May 2018 to comply with the regulations set by the GDPR.
 The penalty for non compliance can be 4% of annual global turnover, up to a maximum of €20 million.
 Ignorance of the law is not an excuse.

-Put simply, to make your web site GDPR compliant, you should (1) avoid collecting user data where it isn’t necessary.
-Alternatively (2) look into all the different ways to collecting such data.
-Next, (3) put mechanisms in place to make sure that users can control their data.
-Finally, and most importantly of all, (4) whenever you receive consent, make a record of doing so.
+Put simply, to make your web site GDPR compliant, you should (1) display a privacy notice.
+Next (2) avoid collecting user data where it isn’t necessary.
+Alternatively (3) ensure you inform your users how and why you intend to use their data.
+Next, (4) put mechanisms in place to make sure that users can control their data.
+Finally, and most importantly of all, (5) whenever you receive consent, make a record of doing so.
 You may need to prove it one day.